berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

 <br>

-The exploit script contains credentials.<br>
+The exploit script contains credentials!<br>
 Both username and password are `root`<br>
 Seems like we are dealing with top notch security here.<br>